Ahmad-Cyber-prince/telegram-ai-upscale-bot/README.md

 - A Replicate API Token (Sign up at [Replicate](https://replicate.com) and add at least $1 credit to your account).

 ## 📦 Installation & Setup

-Follow these steps to run the bot on your server:

 ```bash
 # 1. Clone the repository